 Put Our Employment Discrimination and Sexual Harassment Claims Attorney To Work For You

-The EEOC attorneys at the Derek Smith Law Group is devoted to righting the wrongs done to sexual harassment victims in and around New York, New Jersey, Philadelphia and Miami.
+The EEOC attorneys at the Derek Smith Law Group is devoted to righting the wrongs done to sexual harassment victims in and around New York, New Jersey, Philadelphia, Los Angeles, and Miami.
 Don’t try to go it alone — we are here to help, and walk you through this difficult time.
 Contact us today to learn more about our services.

 Contact us today to learn about how we can provide you with EEOC legal representation.

 Did You Experience Employer Retaliation, Sexual Harassment, Employment Discrimination, or Wrongful Termination at Work?
 Do You Want to Know More About Filing Your EEOC Charge?
 Call Us at 800.807.2209 or Email us at email@example.com with Your Questions.